Highlands, North Carolina: Tourism

 Highlands is increasingly becoming a two-season community; a summer-season community and an ever-growing winter-season community.
 The summer season (generally March through November) draws large numbers of Southerners from the summertime heat and humidity found throughout much of the region to enjoy the cooler mountains and hometown "Main Street experience".

-The town is dotted with antique dealers, an auction house, restaurants (six of which have received awards from Wine Spectator), shops, and inns, as well as several buildings on the National Register of Historic Places.
+The town is dotted with antique dealers, restaurants (six of which have received awards from Wine Spectator), shops, and inns, as well as several buildings on the National Register of Historic Places.
 For the performing arts there are four theaters: The Highlands Playhouse (founded in 1938), the Instant Theatre Company (founded in 1981), the Highlands Community Players (founded in 1995), and the Martin-Lipscomb Performing Arts Center, which hosts touring groups.
 For the visual arts there is The Bascom - A Center for the Visual Arts, a new facility named for the artist and playwright, Louise Rand Bascom Barratt.

 The historic (NRHP-listed) Lee's Inn, with an enormous tree growing through the middle of its dining room, was lost to an electrical fire in the 1980s and was not rebuilt.
-The historic Old Edwards Inn (also NRHP-listed) continues to operate as an inn and spa catering to affluent demographics.
+The historic Old Edwards Inn (also NRHP-listed) continues to operate as an inn and spa catering to affluent demographics, with several properties in Highlands and the surrounding area.